alexanderjhoward/3kRGP_Variant_Calling/1_Reference_Genome/README.md

 |OsPSY7|chr05:26922134-26923393|99.8%|
 |OsPSY8|chr01:8986139-8987609|99.4%|

 I also used IGV to see what the transcript name for each gene region was.
-To do this, I pasted in the genomic location into the search bar of the browser, then clicked on the blue transcript associated with that region.
+To do this, I pasted the genomic location into the search bar of the browser, then clicked on the blue transcript associated with that region.
 The popup window lists the transcript name.

 <center>
 <img src="Output/Figures/IGV_Transcript.png">
 </center>

-I manually updated the **IRGSP-1.0_IGVlocs.csv** spreadsheet to include the associated transcript IDs.
+I manually updated my **IRGSP-1.0_IGVlocs.csv** spreadsheet to include the associated transcript IDs.

 <center>
 <img src="Output/Figures/After_Annotation.png">